Crop Failures: Where did I go wrong?

-Well it is officially autumn, and we can look back now on our 2019 summer veggie garden and take in all the many successes we have had.
-We may have also had a few crop failures too or as I like to call them experiments gone wrong.
 The great thing about gardening is that we can look at what happened, how we can improve, seek advice and try again next season.
 Every year puts out something new for us to improve on and every year we learn something new.
 As gardeners and people who love plants and fresh produce, we are constantly learning from ourselves, from nature and from each other.
 Crop failures can be the result of many factors, we outline some of the most common below:

 Planting in poor soil can cause all sorts of problems.
 Not enough nutrients can mean that your crop does not have enough nutrients to keep those leaves green and put energy into the fruit of the plant either.
 Ensure you prepare the beds before planting, or in the case of pots ensure you have a good quality potting mix in the container.